djtersteegc/Ferguson-Big-Board-Reproduction/README.md

+Original is on the left above, the repoduction is on the right.
 Redraw in Sprint Layout from scans of an unpopulated board, serial number B4088.
 Project discussion thread on VCF is at https://forum.vcfed.org/index.php?threads/recreating-the-ferguson-big-board.68349/

 Mostly original with the following changes: